 What is Tai Chi?

-There are five major styles of Tai Chi and many variants, each named after the different families in China that developed them.
+There are five original styles of Tai Chi Chuan and many variants, each named after the different families in China that developed them.
 The styles are Chen, Yang, Wu, Wu Hao and Sun.
 The differences between these styles are the different paces, stances, and movements employed in them.
 However they all still have the same basic principles underlying them.
+Tai Chi, T’ai ji, tiji etc there are different spelling but they all refer to the same form of movement.

 We teach several of Dr Paul Lam's Tai Chi for Health programs.
 All forms of Tai Chi are good for your health, but what we particularly like about Dr Lam's programs is he has made Tai Chi accessible to all.
 In his forms, he has removed the lower stances and high kicks that some forms have.
 He has developed forms that are quick to pick up and not as complex as some.
 It uses smooth gentle flowing movements designed to improve agility.
 His Tai Chi for Arthritas program uses Sun Style tai chi, with gentle postures and high stances that make it suitable for all.
 Other programs are made up different styles and mixtures of these specifically for a health reason and to be suitable for practice by all.